-(b) Governing law of the tort If a Swiss underwriter sells to a Swiss investor in Switzerland bonds issued by a Swiss company under circumstances which do not constitute fraud under the laws of Switzerland but do under the laws of England, it would seem surprising if, in the event that action were brought in the English courts, the English courts were to impose their own standards of liability on the transaction.
+Swiss investor in Switzerland bonds issued by a Swiss company under circumstances which do not constitute fraud under the laws of Switzerland but do under the laws of England, it would seem surprising if, in the event that action were brought in the English courts, the English courts were to impose their own standards of liability on the transaction.
 If on the other hand an English securities dealer on business for a few days in Switzerland sells English securities to an English investor also on business in Switzerland, it would seem equally surprising if the English courts would fail to apply English law to what is essentially an English transaction.

 In the United States the Restatement takes the view that the applicable law of the tort is that which is most closely connected to the wrong in question and provides in s 145 that "the rights and liabilities of the parties with respect to an issue in tort are determined by the local law of the state which, as to that issue, has the most significant relationship to the occurrence and the parties".
-In determining the most significant relationship one takes into account such factors as the place where the injury occurred, the place where the conduct causing injury occurred, the domicile, nationality, place or incorporation and place of the parties and the place where the of business relationship, if any, between the parties is centered.
-This flexibility was adopted in the leading New York case of Babcock v Jackson, 12 NY 2d 473; 240 NYS 2d 743; 191 NE 2d 279 (1963); (1963) 1 Lloyds Rep 286 (a guest passenger case).
+In determining the most significant relationship one takes into account such factors as the place where the injury occurred, the place where the conduct causing injury occurred, domicile, nationality, place or incorporation and place of the parties and the place where of business relationship, if any, between the parties is centered. flexibility was adopted in the leading New York case of Babcock v Jackson, 12 NY 2d 473; 240 NYS 2d 743; 191 NE 2d 279 (1963); (1963) 1 Lloyds Rep 286 (a guest passenger case).

-On the European Continent the doctrine is almost universally adopted that one applies the law of the place where the tort occurred: see, for example, Latour v Guiraud (Cour de Cassation, Chambre Civile (1943) Dalloz 357).
+On the European Continent the doctrine is almost universally adopted that one applies the law of the place where the tort occurred: see, for example, Latour v Guiraud (Cour de Cassation, Chambre Civile (1948) Dalloz 357).